 The first step is to begin preparation for that German job interview.
 Here are our top tips about how to ready yourself for the interview and not only that, ace the interview, and hopefully (fingers crossed!) get a job offer.

 Note, preparation work for interviews will vary depending on which stage of the interview process you’re at, but these tips are tried and true recommendations that will help with preparing for any type of job interview.

 Lucky for you, we already have a post about how to research German companies.
 We provide you with 10 ways to conduct your research, advise how to organize your notes (we even offer a free downloadable workbook), and questions to ask yourself.

 Why is researching German companies so important?
 If you spend time learning about the company, you’ll be able to confidently answer any questions they ask you during the interview.
-You’ll show that you’re well informed and be able to ask thoughtful questions in return.
+You’ll show that you’re well-informed and be able to ask thoughtful questions in return.
 This will surely impress your potential employer and not only that, they’ll know you’re serious about wanting to work for them.

-2) Have Good Questions At The Ready
+2) Have Thoughtful Questions Prepared

 Introductory or Screening Calls:

 When meeting with a recruiter or hiring manager, stick to more general questions about the company itself :